 Yogyakarta, February 24, 2026 - Institut Seni Indonesia Yogyakarta has reaffirmed its position as a leading art university through the work of its lecturers on the national stage.
 Faculty of Fine Arts and Design (FSRD) lecturer, AC Andre Tanama, held a solo exhibition entitled STILL: Silent/World at Bentara Budaya Art Gallery, Kompas Tower 8th Floor, Jakarta.

-The exhibition, which opened on Thursday, February 12, 2026 and runs until March 12, 2026, presents 41 cross-medium works, ranging from paintings, woodcut graphic art and lithography, sculpture, soft-sculpture, 3D animation video, to Andre Tanama's art jewelry.
+The exhibition, which opened on Thursday, February 12, 2026 and runs until March 12, 2026, presents 41 works across mediums, ranging from painting, woodcut and lithography graphic art, sculpture, soft-sculpture, 3D animation video, to art jewelry.
 This activity is an important momentum that shows the exploration of ISI Yogyakarta academics in the realm of national contemporary art practice.

 The presence of the work of ISI Yogyakarta lecturers in a prestigious exhibition space in Jakarta is not only a personal achievement of the artist, but also a reflection of the quality of the academic atmosphere and the creative ecosystem of the campus which encourages lecturers to continue to actively work and contribute at the national level.

-AC Andre Tanama is a lecturer of Fine Arts at ISI Yogyakarta since 2006.
+AC Andre Tanama has been a lecturer in Fine Arts at ISI Yogyakarta since 2006.
 He has been recognized since the beginning of his career through the figure of Wayang Monyong (2002-2006), which contains social criticism and visual cultural reflections.
-His achievements include three best work awards at ISI Yogyakarta's Dies Natalis (2002, 2003, 2005), as well as 1st Winner Indonesia Printmaking Triennale II from Bentara Budaya Jakarta in 2006 Andre Tanama.
+His achievements include three best work awards at ISI Yogyakarta's Dies Natalis (2002, 2003, 2005), as well as 1st Winner Indonesia Printmaking Triennale II from Bentara Budaya Jakarta in 2006.

-Writer and cultural essayist Seno Gumira Ajidarma assesses Andre Tanama's artistic practice as combining technical and spiritual perfection, through a process of precipitation and Andre Tanama's strong creative discipline.
-Meanwhile, curator Frans Sartono emphasized that the works in this exhibition present a space of inner experience that invites the public to slow down and listen to the meaning in Andre Tanama's silence.
+Writer and cultural essayist Seno Gumira Ajidarma considers Andre Tanama's artistic practice to combine technical and spiritual perfection, through a process of sedimentation and strong creative discipline.
+Meanwhile, curator Frans Sartono emphasized that the works in this exhibition present a space of inner experience that invites the public to slow down and listen to meaning in silence.

 AC Andre Tanama's work is a clear representation of ISI Yogyakarta's commitment to building an educational ecosystem that is not only oriented towards learning in the classroom, but also on professional practices and art industry networks.